nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Cancelled dates

 TAB helps to prevent scheduling mistakes like having two lessons at the same time by ensuring that lessons never overlap.
+Additionally, we will provide a notice if you schedule a lesson outside the usual 0800-2200 hours, just to confirm that it was indeed intentional.

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>